HannesRammer/Dartabase/dartabase_migration/README.md

 USE THIS INSTALL GUIDE AND IGNORE THE INSTALL PAGE!!!
 This is a stand alone app!

-1.Download dartabase_migration somewhere on your drive
+1.Download dartabase_migration somewhere to your drive

 2.run 'Pub Get' on dartabase_migration/pubspec.yaml